By 37Design |

 Alternatively, you can download the plugin directly from the WordPress Plugin Directory and upload it manually via Plugins > Add New > Upload Plugin.

-The plugin is lightweight -- it adds a single settings page and uses the WordPress REST API and application passwords under the hood.
+The plugin is lightweight.
+It adds a single settings page and uses the WordPress REST API and application passwords under the hood.
 It does not modify your database schema or interfere with other plugins.

 Step 2: Generate Your QR Code